 Anyone who fancies a nice hike can also utilize the Pacific Crest Trail and its associated campgrounds.
-If camping does not interest you, then the main campground at Hyatt Lake also offers access to a basketball court, a volleyball court, a children’s playground, boat ramps and docks as well as horseshoe pits.
+If camping does not interest you, then the main campground at the lake also offers access to a basketball court, a volleyball court, a children’s playground, boat ramps and docks as well as horseshoe pits.
 Additionally, the newly renovated resorts offer customers exquisite culinary options alongside the opportunity to turn a visit to Hyatt Lake into an extended vacation.

-Cabins are available for all those who wish to enjoy a luxurious overnight stay or perhaps enjoy some wildlife gazing from the comfort of their own deck.
+Cabins are available for all those who wish to enjoy a relaxing overnight stay or perhaps enjoy some wildlife gazing from the comfort of their own deck.
 Regardless of whether you are a fishing enthusiast, a biker, a hiker or just a nature lover, this spot has something tailor-made to suit your tastes.

 A large swim area inside the recreation area is the best place to cool off on a hot summer day.
 There are a sandy beach and picnic tables inside the recreation area’s gate.
 The day-use fee at the recreation area is $3 per vehicle.

-Directions to Hyatt Lake Recreational Area
+Directions to Hyatt Lake

 Hyatt Lake is located about 25 miles east of Ashland.